flagshipcompany/shopify-app-public/README.md

 The courier company which was used in the dispatch.

 * **Shipment Date**
-The date on which the shipment was made
+The date on which the shipment was made.

 * **Check To Schedule**
 Checkboxes for which you want to schedule pickups for.
 You can schedule a single pickup for multiple shipments, provided they are all from the same courier.
 If the couriers are all the same for the selected shipments, you can then proceed to the schedule pickup page by pressing the **Schedule pickups** button on the bottom right of the page.